-For each MLR reporting year, the MCO must provide a rebate to BMS if the MCO does not meet the eighty-five percent (85%) MLR standard requirement.
+For each MLR reporting year, the MCO must provide a rebate to the Department if the MCO does not meet the eighty-five percent (85%) MLR standard requirement.
+The MCO is not subject to MLR rebating during the initial contract term, March 1, 2020 to June 30, 2020, but is required to provide MLR reporting to the State for review.

-In accordance with Article III, Section 7.3, a combined MLR percentage of less than eighty-five percent (85%) must be one hundred percent (100%) reimbursable to the State.
-The MCO is responsible for a fifty percent (50%) share of any MLR less than eighty-eight percent (88%) but greater than eighty-five percent (85%).
+In accordance with Article III, Section 8.2.2, an MLR percentage of less than eighty-five percent (85%) must be one hundred percent (100%) reimbursable to the State.
+The State shall reimburse the MCO eighty percent (80%) of costs incurred that exceed ninety-five percent (95%) MLR for those services meeting the reporting definition.

-The MCO rebate amounts will be assessed by BMS using the MLR calculations provided within the SFY MLR Report submitted to BMS by the MCO.
-The MLR rebate, if any, is due to BMS in full sixty (60) calendar days after BMS notifies the MCO in writing of any MLR rebate amount due.
+The MCO rebate amounts will be assessed by the Department using the MLR calculations provided within the SFY MLR Report submitted to the Department by the MCO.
+The MLR rebate, if any, is due to the Department in full sixty (60) calendar days after the Department notifies the MCO in writing of any MLR rebate amount due.

-If MCO determines that payment of the MLR rebate by MCO will cause the MCO's risk-based capital to fall below levels required by the West Virginia Offices of the Insurance Commissioner, the MCO's responsible official must notify BMS in writing as soon as administratively possible and prior to making any MLR rebate payments to BMS.
+If MCO determines that payment of the MLR rebate by MCO will cause the MCO's risk-based capital to fall below levels required by the West Virginia Offices of the Insurance Commissioner, the MCO's responsible official must notify the Department in writing as soon as administratively possible and prior to making any MLR rebate payments to the Department.